 PA-628.
 Physical Diagnosis and Clinical Applications II.
 This course builds clinical skills needed to negotiate the clinical year successfully.
 Skills to be learned this semester will be multiple and include: surgical knot-tying, suturing, orthopedic splinting, passage of NG tubes, cerumen and foreign body removal from ear and nose, operating room procedures, lumbar puncture, arthrocentesis, diagnostic ultrasound, I & D of abscesses, treatment of ingrown toenails, subungual hematoma evacuation, cryosurgery, IV line placement, local and topical anesthesia techniques, peripheral nerve blocks, removal of corneal and conjunctival foreign body, tonometry, nasal packing, ABG collection, bladder catheterization, pulmonary function testing, treatment of Bartholin’s cyst/abscess, pap smear screening, inguinal hernia reduction, STD screening, treatment of nursemaid’s elbow, IM, SQ and intradermal injections and pre-school children oral health assessment and fluoride varnish application.
 You will do physical exams on hospitalized patients with internal medicine resident supervision and critique/instruction.
 You will all participate in an OR experience.
 Prerequisite: Physical Diagnosis and Clinical Application I 2 s.h.

 PA-630.
-Bioethics and Behavioral Medicine.
+Bioethics.
 This course introduces key concepts related to medical law, ethics and bioethics and uses a case based approach to explore the central moral, philosophical, and social problems in health care.
 Students reflect on the relationships among moral, professional and legal obligations of physician assistants, including those involving honesty, and respect for patient well-being, autonomy, dignity and confidentiality.
-Students will acquire skills in basic counseling, patient education, motivating, interviewing, substance abuse screening, and violence identification.1 s.h.
+1 s.h.

 PA-632.
 Principles of Pharmacology.
 This course introduces the pharmacologic principles and concepts which are paramount to making sound pharmacotherapeutic decisions.
 The course explores how medications are delivered to the body, how they are eliminated from the body and how they work in the body.
 Key concepts include mechanism of action, pharmacokinetics, drug targets, pharmaceutical math, drug toxicity and drug interactions.
 Lecture material is augmented by case‐based exercises designed to develop pharmacotherapy decision making skills.
 There will also be a review of microbiology to refamiliarize students with common, clinically relevant organisms that cause disease as well as an introduction to antibiotics.
 Prerequisite: Enrollment in the Physician Assistant Program 2 s.h.